 - Electronic devices may not be used during standardized assessments, unless specifically allowed by statute, regulation, student IEP, or assessment directions.

 Electronic devices may not be used during school or school events as follows:

 - Students are prohibited from using district-owned electronic devices or personal electronic devices in ways that bully, humiliate, harass, or intimidate school-related individuals (students, employees, or guests) or violate local, state, or federal laws (see, Policy—500.02—Student Conduct and Discipline).

 - Use of electronic devices to access inappropriate matter or pornographic images on school premises is illegal, and may have both criminal and disciplinary consequences, and where appropriate, shall be reported to law enforcement.

-- Picture taking or recording by students in school or school activity in private areas, such as locker rooms, counseling sessions, restrooms, and dressing areas is strictly
+- Picture taking or recording by students in school or school activity in private areas, such as locker rooms, counseling sessions, restrooms, and dressing areas is strictly prohibited.

 - Unauthorized audio recordings, capturing of images, transmission of recordings or images or invasions of reasonable expectations of student and employee privacy is strictly prohibited.